 Home Care can usually be a flexible arrangement and you may only need a small amount of support.
 The Home Care service may be on a temporary, occasional or long-term basis and can be available during the day, at night, over weekends, or different days of the week.

 Home care services are for people who need help with personal care and/or practical domestic tasks.
 If you need assistance with either of these then you may benefit from Home Care.

 You can contact home care providers directly for help in order to arrange your own Home Care Service.

 Alternatively you can contact Social Work Services to see if they can provide help.
-If you do not have a Social Worker then you, or someone on your behalf, can call Social Care Direct, on 0141 287 0555, for advice and information or to arrange for your needs to be assessed.
-If you already have a Social Worker then contact your local social work office to request an assessment of your needs.
+If you do not have a Social Worker then you, or someone on your behalf, can call Health and Social Care Connect, on 0141 287 0555, for advice and information or to arrange for your needs to be assessed.
+If you already have a Social Worker then contact your Health and Social Care Connect to request an assessment of your needs.
 An assessment is an important step in deciding the type and level of support you may require and the best way to meet your care needs.
 Even if you organise or pay privately for your care, it is still a good idea to have an assessment in order to help you understand what type of care and support is available to you.

 If you organise and pay for Home Care support yourself through a private arrangement, prices will vary.

 No matter who your provider is, you must be told what service they will provide and how much it will cost before the service begins.